 Our findings have profound implications for the interpretation of genome-wide association studies (GWAS) and translation of results from model organisms to humans.
 Current interpretations of GWAS often presume that genetic variation influences complex traits through local regulation of gene expression; however, efforts to identify local eQTL that influence disease have largely failed, and statistical methods that infer clinical states from local eQTL do not translate across human populations.
 Our findings demonstrate that this failure follows from a deep fact about genetic architecture.

-We believe that this manuscript will be of broad interest to geneticists.
+We believe that this manuscript will be of broad interest to scientists working in translational genetics.
 The manuscript includes main text, eight figures, thirteen supplementary figures, and two supplementary files.
 We also provide free access to an expansive mouse data set intended to serve as a community standard for complex trait analyses linking genetics and gene expression.

 No author has any financial, personal, or professional interests that could be construed to have influenced the paper.
 Thank you for your consideration of this manuscript.